0kaguya/.vim/README.md

 $ git clone https://github.com/0kaguya/vimrc.git ~/.vim
 ```

+if you are using windows machine, use `~/vimfiles` instead in your powershell.

-after that, open vim and wait until all plugins are installed.
+after that, open vim and wait until all plugins installed.